abrudner/AutoQuad/README.md

 # AutoQuad

-I am building an open source autonomous quadrotor using the Emlid Navio2 Raspberry Pi HAT.
+I am creating an open source autonomous quadrotor using the Emlid Navio2 Raspberry Pi HAT.
 There are fully functional alternatives such as ArduPilot that currently exist, but I would like to implement my own using non-linear controls.
 This is a WIP.
 Feel free to contribute or fork.

 ## Getting Started